To be a recognized student organization at UNC, groups must submit new chartering information, complete with signatures, every year.

 STUDENT CLUB AND ORGANIZATIONCHARTERING PROCESS

-QUALIFICATIONS FOR CHARTER RECOGNITION
+SECTION 2: QUALIFICATIONS CHARTER RECOGNITION ORGANIZATIONS

 A. Student Interest Qualifications